pyccel/pyccel/developer_docs/syntactic_stage.md

 The most important arguments are:
 -   _message_ : Describe the issue that lead to the error

--   _symbol_ : The Python ast object should be passed here.
+-   _symbol_ : The Python AST object should be passed here.
 This object contains information about its position in the file (line number, column) which ensures the user can more easily locate their error

 -   _severity_ : The severity level must be one of the following:
     -   _warning_ : An error will be printed but Pyccel will continue executing